just-a-cody/dft-job-application/README.md

 The preferred way to create an Azure App Service is using docker compose.
 For the details on how to create an Azure App Service using images from a container registry or docker compose, please refer to [this guide](https://learn.microsoft.com/en-us/azure/app-service/quickstart-python?pivots=python-framework-flask).

-> ⚠️ Make sure you turn on the `auto deployment` feature in the App Service settings so that the App Service will automatically deploy the latest changes from the container registry.
+> ⚠️ Reminder: Make sure you turn on the `auto deployment` feature in the App Service settings so that the App Service will automatically deploy the latest changes from the container registry.

 ### Configure environment variables